fkhadra/react-toastify/README.md

 - Pause toast when window loses focus 👁
 - Fancy progress bar to display the remaining time
 - Possibility to update a toast
-- You can control the progress bar a la nprogress 😲
+- You can control the progress bar and the progress 😲
 - Starting v5 the `ToastContainer` is optional if you want to 😎

 ## Usage